 - Keep healthy foods at home.
 It is more convenient and easier to introduce healthy snacks to your child if you keep different healthy items at hand.
 Try to have in your kitchen raw vegetables and fruit, yogurt dip, hummus, and cheese sticks.

 - Avoid processed food.
 Avoid giving junk food to your little one since they contain a lot of added sugar and salt.
 These snacks don’t add any healthy nutritional value to their diet.

 Offer two to three snacks every day, establishing good eating habits.
-With a small portion, your baby will probably be satisfied, and it will prevent him from rejecting the whole snack and allow him to get to dinner time with enthusiasm.
+With a small portion, your child will probably be satisfied, and it will prevent them from rejecting the whole snack and allow them to get to dinner time with enthusiasm.